Oil falls in volatile trade on supply worries, dollar and Iran

 U.S. Secretary of State John Kerry said a nuclear deal with Tehran would address security concerns of Gulf Arab countries, but added that Washington was not seeking a "grand bargain" with Iran, a reference to wider political and security cooperation.

-Brent's premium to U.S. crude CL-LCO1=R, which stood at a 13-month high of $13 a barrel on Friday, narrowed to below $9 on Wednesday after government data showed lower-than-expected crude builds in the Cushing, Oklahoma delivery hub for U.S. oil.
+Brent's premium to U.S. crude, which stood at a 13-month high of $13 a barrel on Friday, narrowed to below $9 on Wednesday after government data showed lower-than-expected crude builds in the Cushing, Oklahoma delivery hub for U.S. oil.
 [EIA/S]

 But a new estimate on Thursday from market data research firm Genscape suggested that Cushing builds could be swelling again, widening Brent's premium to near $10.